US Sports at a Glance: What You Missed That Night in the NBA, NFL, and NHL

 What you missed that night in NBA, NFL, and NHL

 Dusseldorf While most Europeans are asleep, the North American professional leagues are busy.
 What happened that night in American football, basketball and ice hockey.
-Today among other things: defeats for clubs with German participation.
+Today among other things: A special award for a German talent.

-Instead of after ten days, the players should then return to their teams after six days in the event of negative tests.
-This is what ESPN reports.
-It was initially unclear whether the regulation would make things easier for the teams at the Christmas Games (December 25th and 26th).
-In December, 130 players across the league had to be quarantined, 90 percent of whom had been infected with the Omikron variant of the corona virus, as NBA Commissioner Adam Silver told ESPN.

-The outstanding actor on the day before Christmas Eve was once again Stephen Curry.
-The superstar of the Golden State Warriors scored 46 points in the 113: 104 against the Memphis Grizzlies.
-Without exception player Luka Doncic and national player Maximilian Kleber (both Corona protocol), the Dallas Mavericks lost to champions Milwaukee Bucks 95: 102.
+Ice hockey: Peterka loses with Buffalo in the NHL – Seattle without Grubauer

+Even after his second NHL appearance, John-Jason Peterka is still waiting for a win in the North American ice hockey league.
+The 19-year-old lost on Thursday (local time) with the Buffalo Sabers 1: 4 (1: 1, 0: 2, 0: 1) at the New York Islanders.
+Peterka, who was brought into the team due to a few corona failures, fired two shots and stood on the ice for a little more than 16 minutes.
+The striker had previously played for the Rochester Americans on Buffalo’s farm team.
+The Sabers occupy sixth place in the Atlantic Division.

+Goalkeeper Philipp Grubauer was not used in the Seattle Kraken’s first game after the league’s forced break from Corona.
+The bottom of the Pacific Division lost 4: 6 (1: 1, 1: 2, 2: 3) to the Calgary Flames.
+Grubauer let his team colleague Chris Driedger go first.

+Champion Tampa Bay Lightning lost 3: 9 (1: 3, 1: 3, 1: 3) to the Florida Panthers.
+Jonathan Huberdeau impressed the hosts with one goal and four assists.

-American Football: The ennessee Titans are close to the division title in the NFL
+American Football: Amon-Ra St. Brown named Rookie of the Month in the NFL

-The Tennessee Titans are close to the title in the AFC South Division in the NFL North American Football League.
-At 20:17 against the San Francisco 49ers on Thursday (local time), AJ Brown stood out, catching eleven passes and scoring the touchdown for the first lead in the third quarter.
-After the first half, the home side was still 0:10 behind.
-The decisive field goal was achieved by Randy Bullock.
-Should the Indianapolis Colts lose at the Arizona Cardinals on Sunday, the Titans can no longer take their second division title in a row.

-With eight wins from 15 games, San Francisco is third in NFC West.
-Quarterback Jimmy Garoppolo had a bad day with the 49ers.
-He threw two interceptions.
+The German football professional Amon-Ra St. Brown from the Detroit Lions has been named Offensive Rookie of the Month in the North American NFL.
+The league announced on Thursday (local time).
+The pass recipient scored his three touchdowns with a German mother and an American father all in December.
+“My goal is to be as consistent as possible every week.
+It doesn’t matter who we play against, ”said St. Brown.
+He is only the fifth Lions player to receive this award.
+Detroit, as the bottom of the NFC North division, can no longer reach the playoffs.
+On the defensive, Micah Parson was honored by the Dallas Cowboys.

+Basketball: 39 points from the Wagner brothers are not enough – Orlando is defeated by the Bucks

 .